travis-ci/docs-travis-ci-com/user/languages/ruby.md

 ### Supported Ruby Versions

-Currently pre-installed on our systems are the latest patchlevel releases of the following Rubies:
+Currently pre-installed on our systems are the latest patch-level releases of the following Rubies:

 - MRI 2.1.0
 - MRI 2.0.0
 - MRI 1.9.3
 - MRI 1.9.2
 - MRI 1.8.7
 - JRuby 1.7.9 in Ruby 1.8 mode
 - JRuby 1.7.9 in Ruby 1.9 mode
 - Ruby Enterprise Edition 1.8.7 2012.02